 The High Altar contains a cheery painting depicting the stoning of St. Stephen, the church’s patron saint.

-Anti-Nazi Austrians carved this “O5” into the facade of the church, in objection to Hitler’s renaming the country Ostmark.
-(It’s native name is Österreich — OE is the substitute for O with an umlaut over it, and E is the fifth letter of the alphabet.)
+Anti-Nazi Austrians carved this “O5” into the facade of the church, in objection to Hitler’s renaming their country Ostmark (notice that the O doesn’t have the double dot, called an “umlaut,” over it.)
+Austria’s native name is Österreich.
+In German, OE can be used as a substitute for O with an umlaut, and E is the fifth letter of the alphabet.
+So by saying O5, the Austrians are reclaiming that damned umlaut and their country’s name.

 The stone pulpit sinuously entwines itself around a column.
 Depicted are four church fathers of the faith being gawked at by the sculptor himself.
 (You can barely see him craning his neck out of a window beneath the stairs.
 In German he’s called the Fenstergucker — “window gawker.”)